ocrmypdf/OCRmyPDF/docs/introduction.md

   lossily, based on an internal algorithm.
 This behavior can be suppressed by setting `--pdfa-image-compression` to `jpeg` or `lossless` to set all images to one type or the other.
-  You can also tune this behavior with `--jpeg-quality` and force downsampling with `--jpeg-maxdpi` when Ghostscript PDF/A conversion is used.
+  Use `--jpeg-maxdpi` to force downsampling to a maximum DPI when Ghostscript PDF/A conversion is used.
   Ghostscript lacks an option to maintain the input image's format.
   (Modern Ghostscript can copy JPEG images without transcoding them.)
 - Ghostscript's PDF/A conversion removes any XMP metadata that is not